AntIT-1/configure-ad/README.md

 ![image](https://github.com/AntIT-1/configure-ad/assets/141161539/c0a93915-d514-4303-8dda-ddc2e6a50816)

+Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart).
-You can see the Client in Active Directory Users and Computers
+Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain.

 ![image](https://github.com/AntIT-1/configure-ad/assets/141161539/7629fa3f-be49-40fa-8777-37cc15fa0328)